Leonard-B212/llm-bjj-wiki/README.md

 Each type has its own schema in `app/schemas/`.

-When `/write` is executed:

-1. The input is classified into one of the supported note types.
-2. The corresponding schema is loaded.
-3. Global writing and Wiki-Linking rules are loaded.
-4. Existing note titles are provided as canonical wiki entities.
-5. The writer structures the user's BJJ knowledge according to the schema.
-6. The generated Markdown is shown as a preview.
-7. After confirmation, the note is written to the configured Obsidian vault.

-### User Input as the Source of Truth

-The writer is intended to **structure personal BJJ knowledge rather than generate a complete technique from general model knowledge**.

-The user's description is therefore treated as the source of truth.

-The writer may reorganize, clarify, and concisely rephrase the supplied information, but missing technical information should not intentionally be filled using general BJJ knowledge.
+The user's description is treated as the source of technical BJJ knowledge.
+The LLM may reorganize, clarify, and rephrase the supplied information, but it should not intentionally fill missing technical details using general BJJ knowledge.

-If a required schema section has no corresponding information in the user's input, the section remains present and is represented by:
+Unsupported schema sections remain present as:

 ```markdown
 * TBD
 ```

-This allows incomplete notes to remain structurally consistent without pretending that missing information was provided by the user.
+### Updating

+`/update` works against an existing Markdown note.

+Both the existing note and the new user input are treated as technical source material.
+Existing knowledge is preserved while new information is integrated into the appropriate sections.

+Updates use the current schema for the note type.
+This also allows older notes using legacy structures or headings to be migrated to the current schema while preserving their technical content.

-### Wiki Links and Canonical Entities
+### Wiki Links

-BJJ entities can be connected using Obsidian Wiki-Links:
+Concrete BJJ entities are connected through Obsidian Wiki-Links:

 ```markdown
 [[Side-Control]]